DataShades/ckanext-transmute/README.md

     },
     ...
 ```
+- `tsm_unique_only` - Preserve only unique values from a list.
+Works only with lists.

 This will take a value for a `title` field from `title_translated` field.
 Because `title_translated` is an array with nested objects, we are using the `tsm_get_nested` transmutator to achieve the value from it.